 Boom.
 Done.
-We couldn’t bring him home right away, he needed to get neutered and recover, plus the breeder was busy with shows, so it was almost a month before she could have us back—but he was going to be ours.
+But we couldn’t bring him home right away.
+He needed to get neutered and recover, plus the breeder was busy with shows, so it was almost a month before she could have us back—but he was going to be ours.

 When we finally got the OK to come get him a month later, we were a little more excited than he was.